What happens now that the UK has a withdrawal agreement?

 Does NIS still apply?

-If you are a UK-based digital service provider offering services in the EU and we leave without a deal, on exit date you may need to appoint a representative in one of the EU member states in which you offer services.
+If you are a UK-based digital service provider offering services in the EU, from the end of the transition period you may need to appoint a representative in one of the EU member states in which you offer services.
 You will need to comply with the local NIS rules in that member state.
 If you also offer services in the UK, you will also need to continue to comply with the UK rules regarding your UK services.

 Does eIDAS still apply?

 The eIDAS regulation covers electronic ID and trust services.
-It is an EU regulation and will no longer apply in the UK if we exit the EU without a deal.
-However, the government intends to incorporate the eIDAS rules into UK law on exit.
+It is an EU regulation and will no longer apply in the UK after the end of the transition period.
+However, the government intends to incorporate the eIDAS rules into UK law from that date.
 In practice, if you are a UK trust service provider, you should assume that you will still need to comply with eIDAS rules.

 For more information, see our Guide to eIDAS.

-If you offer trust services in the EU and we leave without a deal, you may also still need to comply with EU eIDAS law in other member states.
+If you offer trust services in the EU, you may also still need to comply with EU eIDAS law in other member states after the end of the transition period.
 The UK will no longer regulate that aspect of your services.
 But we intend to continue working closely with EU supervisory authorities.

 Does FOIA still apply?